Fantasia (singer): 2011–2016: Side Effects of You and The Definition Of

-2018–present: Sketchbook
+2017–present: Career fluctuations

+After parting ways with longtime label home RCA Records, Barrino released Christmas After Midnight on October 6, 2017, via Concord.
+She promoted the album by embarking on the Christmas After Midnight Tour.
 On August 31, 2018, Barrino performed at Aretha Franklin's funeral.
 On February 10, 2019, she paid the tribute to Aretha Franklin at the 2019 Grammy Awards, alongside Andra Day and Yolanda Adams, and again at Aretha!
 A Grammy Celebration for the Queen of Soul, which was hosted by filmmaker Tyler Perry.
 Barrino was also a performer at Motown 60: A Grammy Celebration, which took place on April 21, 2019.
 She paid tribute to Mary Wells, singing "My Guy".

-On March 9, 2019, Barrino revealed via her official Instagram account that her upcoming sixth studio album, Sketchbook, is complete and will feature 14 tracks.
+On March 9, 2019, Barrino revealed via her official Instagram account that her sixth studio album, Sketchbook, is complete and will feature 14 tracks.
 Barrino revealed that the album will include features from Meghan Trainor, T-Pain, T.I., Jazmine Sullivan and Brandy.
 The album's first single, "Enough" was released on May 3, 2019.
 The single peaked at number nine on the Billboard Adult R&B Songs chart.
 This marks her twelfth top ten hit on the chart.
 In September 2019, Barrino recorded the theme song "Shine" for the daytime talk show Tamron Hall.

-On February 3, 2022, Vanity Fair confirmed that Barrino would reprise her role as Celie in the upcoming movie musical adaptation of The Color Purple.
+In October 2022, Barrino revealed via an Instagram Live session with singer Tamar Braxton that she was working on two albums and one of the albums will be a gospel album.

+Barrino reprised her role as Celie in the 2023 movie musical adaptation of The Color Purple.
+The film was released on December 25, 2023.
+Katie Walsh of Los Angeles Times praised Barrino for her "stunning performance as Celie, holding the emotional center over decades."
+She won an NAACP Image Award for Outstanding Lead Actress in a Motion Picture and earned nominations for the Golden Globe Award for Best Actress - Motion Picture Comedy or Musical and the BAFTA Award for Best Actress in a Leading Role for it.
+Fantasia along with the cast received the Ensemble Award from the Critics' Choice Association's Celebration of Cinema & Television: Honoring Black, Latino and AAPI Achievements.
+Fantasia will receive a star on the Hollywood Walk of Fame in 2025.

+In December 2023, Barrino once again reunited with her fellow American Idol alum Jennifer Hudson on her self-titled talk show.

+In July 2024, Barrino sang the national anthem at the 2024 A Capitol Fourth concert.